Francois A. D. Philidor

-In 1835 George Walker published <em>A Selection of Games at Chess: Actually Played by Philidor and his Contemporaries</em>.
+In 1835 George Walker published A Selection of Games at Chess: Actually Played by Philidor and his Contemporaries.
+The book was published in London.
 It contains 47 of Philidor's games.
 It is based on the note-taking of George Atwood.

-In 1858, George Allen published <em>The Life of Philidor, Musician and Chess-Player</em>, in Philadelphia.
+In 1858, George Allen (1808-1876) wrote The Life of Philidor, Musician and Chess-Player, and had it in Philadelphia in 1863.